-Cher Herrera is 37 and is a customer service representative who works from her home in Bacolod City in the Philippines.
+Cher Herrera is a customer service representative who works from her home in Bacolod City in the Philippines.
 She lives in a modest 86 square meter house (about 925 square feet) with her brother, as well as her two nieces and nephew, whom she cares for.
 Herrera is also an avid dog lover, and has two rescue Golden Retrievers, Echo and Faith.

 When Herrera was a child, she experienced a tragedy that may have fueled her compassion for animals.
 When she was around 8 or 9 years old, she saw her family’s beloved dog get stolen by neighbors, then watched as he was slaughtered for meat.

 Years later as an adult, Herrera fed and rescued several pets, many of which were former strays.
 At one point, she even had 13 dogs and 9 cats!
 After moving to Bacolod City and adopting Echo and Faith, her brother told her about a stray dog that he’d been feeding, and she pitched in to help out, too.